Last Updated on December 10, 2024 by Avia

 Yule Log Symbolism

 The log was typically from the Ash tree, which is appropriate, as this tree was thought to have protective qualities – particularly protective of children.
 Traditionally, a piece of Yule log saved from the prior winter solstice is used to burn the current log.
 This tradition is symbolic of the continuity of life, and also fall in-line with the symbolism of renewal and life from death (flame from the ashes, sunlight from the darkness).
 In most ancient European cultures the duration of the log burning indicated the duration of the festivities.
-So, it made sense the biggest, greenest log would be sought after to insure a raucous good time could be enjoyed for a long time.
+So, it made sense that the biggest, greenest log would be sought after to ensure a raucous good time could be enjoyed for a long time.
 I have no idea how this great tradition somehow got converted to something we eat – but I’m glad it did – those chocolate Yule log cakes are outstanding!
+Actually, I do know how, and I share my insights into the evolution of the Yule log through the ages – get more in-depth deets about the Yule log symbolism and origins here.

 The Last Word on Christmas Symbolism